-- 1.1.1 The Council makes these Standing Orders in terms of section 81 of the Local Government (Scotland) Act 1973. - 1.1.2 These Standing Orders must be interpreted in accordance with the key principles of transparency, equal treatment, non-discrimination and proportionality. - 1.1.3 These Standing Orders apply from 1st June 2025 and apply, subject to the provisions of Standing Order 1.1.5, to all contracts made by or on behalf of the Council for the procurement of the execution of works, the supply of goods and materials to the Council, and/or for the provision of services (including consultancy services).
-This includes contracts funded by external public sector funding bodies (e.g. Scottish Government) in line with the principles of Following the Public Pound. - 1.1.4 The Standing Orders are subject to the provisions of Scottish and/or United Kingdom Legislation (the "Appropriate Legislation").
-They are also subject to any UK or Scottish Government guidance on public procurement that may be issued from time to time. - 1.1.5 The Standing Orders do not apply to any of the following: - 1.1.5.1 Contracts of employment; - 1.1.5.2 Contracts solely relating to the lease or disposal of heritable property; - 1.1.5.3 The allocation of direct payments or personal budgets under options1, 2 or 4 of the Social Care (Self Directed Support) (Scotland) Act2013 and - 1.1.5.4 Circumstances in which a waiver of the Standing Orders has been granted in accordance with Standing Order 9. - 1.1.6 The Standing Orders must be read in conjunction with (and all Council staff must comply with) the Scheme of Delegation, the Council's Financial Regulations and Purchasing Handbook.
-Where there is any discrepancy, the Standing Orders shall take precedence. - 1.1.7 Failure to comply with these Standing Orders when making purchases or seeking offers may result in disciplinary action.

-1.1.8 Any query regarding the application or interpretation of these Standing Orders should be made in the first instance to the Corporate Procurement Service.
+- 1.1.1 The Council makes these Standing Orders in terms of section 81 of the Local Government (Scotland) Act 1973. - 1.1.2 These Standing Orders must be interpreted in accordance with the key principles of transparency, equal treatment, non-discrimination and proportionality. - 1.1.3 These Standing Orders apply from 1st August 2024 and apply, subject to the provisions of Standing Order 1.1.5, to all contracts made by or on behalf of the Council for the procurement of the execution of works, the supply of goods and materials to the Council, and/or for the provision of services (including consultancy services). - 1.1.4 The Standing Orders are subject to the provisions of Scottish and/or United Kingdom Legislation (the "Appropriate Legislation").
+They are also subject to any UK or Scottish Government guidance on public procurement that may be issued from time to time. - 1.1.5 The Standing Orders do not apply to any of the following: - 1.1.5.1 Contracts of employment; - 1.1.5.2 Contracts solely relating to the lease or disposal of heritable property; - 1.1.5.3The allocation of direct payments or personal budgets under options1, 2 or 4 of the Social Care (Self Directed Support) (Scotland) Act2013 and - 1.1.5.4Circumstances in which a waiver of the Standing Orders has been granted in accordance with Standing Order 9. - 1.1.6 The Standing Orders must be read in conjunction with (and all Council staff must comply with) the Scheme of Delegation, the Council's Financial Regulations and Purchasing Guidelines.
+Where there is any discrepancy, the Standing Orders shall take precedence. - 1.1.7 Failure to comply with these Standing Orders when making purchases or seeking offers may result in disciplinary action. - 1.1.8 Any query regarding the application or interpretation of these Standing Orders should be made in the first instance to the Corporate Procurement Service.